There was an issue with your input

 - Included plans with at least 25 participants and $3 million in assets, from start-ups to plans with more than $250 million in assets

 - Focused on plan sponsors using a financial advisor or plan consultant

 Get Your Personalized Survey Review

-Contact your Fidelity representative today to review the comprehensive insights from our latest Plan Sponsor Attitudes study and how they may apply to your business.
+Contact your Fidelity representative today to review the comprehensive insights from our latest Plan Sponsor Attitudes Survey and how they may apply to your business.

 To review last year's survey results, check out these highlights:

-Survey summary: Harris Insights and Analytics, an independent market research company, conducted an online survey of 1,169 plan sponsors on behalf of Fidelity.
+Survey summary: Harris Insights and Analytics, an independent market research company, conducted an online survey of 1,285 plan sponsors on behalf of Fidelity.
 Fidelity Investments was not identified as the survey sponsor.
-The survey was conducted during the month of March 2021.
+The survey was conducted during the month of March 2022.
 Respondents were identified as the primary person responsible for managing their organization's 401(k) plan.
 All plan sponsors confirmed their plans had at least 25 participants and at least $3 million in plan assets.
-Though the survey is broad in scope the experiences of the plan sponsors participating in the survey may not be representative of all plan sponsors
+Though the survey is broad in scope, the experiences of the plan sponsors participating in the survey may not be representative of all plan sponsors.